GOP splits as virus aid package could swell past $1 trillion

 Senate Democrats began investigating why the Trump administration has left almost half the testing money unspent.

-Democrats broadly dismissed the emerging GOP plan as favoring corporate interests over America’s working families.
-Senate Democratic leader Chuck Schumer said the White House and Senate Republicans delayed action as Americans are “experiencing needless pain.”

-House Democrats have approved $100 billion as an education stabilization fund and Senate Democrats are seeking even more, $430 billion for schools and universities to re-open — with money for spacing students apart, buying masks for daily use and alternating bus schedules.

-The political stakes are high for both parties before the November election, and even more so for the nation, as the virus crisis and economic fallout hits cities large and small.
+The political stakes are high for both parties before the November election, and even more so for the nation, as amid the virus crisis and economic fallout.

-Joe Biden, the Democrats’ presumed presidential nominee, stated his own priorities,.urging “a lifeline to those who need it most: working families and small businesses.”
+Biden, the Democrats’ presumed presidential nominee, stated his own priorities, urging “a lifeline to those who need it most: working families and small businesses.”

-Trump’s renewed focus on therapeutics and a vaccine is falling flat on Capitol Hill as lawmakers understand any COVID-19 cures remain months, if not a year, from widespread distribution in the U.S. The federal government is still struggling to provide basic medical supplies and personal protective equipment to health care providers.
+Trump’s renewed focus on therapeutics and a vaccine is falling flat among lawmakers who understand any COVID-19 cures remain months, if not a year, from widespread distribution in the U.S. The federal government is struggling to provide basic medical supplies and personal protective equipment to health care providers.

-Mnuchin vowed to stay on Capitol Hill for the next two weeks, determined to reach a deal by month’s end.
+Mnuchin vowed to stay on Capitol Hill for the next two weeks, determined to reach a deal this month.

 The proposed virus aid package would be the fifth, following the $2.2 trillion bill passed in March, the largest U.S. intervention of its kind.
 The jobless rate has remained in double digits, higher than in the last decade’s Great Recession, and a federal eviction moratorium on millions of rental units approved in the last bill is about to expire.

-Associated Press writers Andrew Taylor, Darlene Superville and Alexandra Jaffe in Washington contributed to this report.
+Associated Press writers Andrew Taylor, Darlene Superville, Alexandra Jaffe and Padmananda Rama contributed.